Kingcorpe/portmanagement-/ARCHITECTURE_GUIDE.md

 ### If Railway goes down:
 - Your code is safe (in GitHub)
-- Your data might be at risk (if Railway/Neon has issues)
+- Your data might be at risk (if Railway has issues)
 - **Solution:** Restore from backup to new platform

 ### If you want to switch platforms: